nh2/Abacus/README.md

 I'm pretty anal about aligning things in my code, but the alignment plugins I tried were more-or-less one-trick-ponies, and I didn't like any of their tricks, so I made my own.

+Abacus focuses on aligning assignments in as language-agnostic a manner as possible.
+It works best when there's one assignment per line; if you like shoving all your CSS or JSON declarations on a single line, then you're already an enemy of readability and this plugin will not help you.

-In Abacus, you can slide the midline separator toward either either the left or the right columns by giving each possible token a `gravity` property like so:
+Abacus' one trick is that it allows you to slide the midline separator token--the thing that defines where the left column ends and the right column begins--toward either either the left or the right by giving each possible token a `gravity` property like so:

 ``` json
 {